CFrez/frezfolio/index.md

 </div>

+As my types of design continue to exapand and grow, so does my website.
+Please be forgiving as the site will most likely always be under construction.

 <!-- If you think any aspect of software development doesn't involve design,
 then you might doing something wrong.
 {: .ui .grey .stacked .padded .segment}